 The antibacterial and antifungal properties of cinnamon bark essential oil help protect the body against harmful pathogens and can help boost immune system function.

-In a 2006 study published in BMC Complementary and Alternative Medicine, the antibacterial properties of 21 different essential oils were tested against six different bacterial species.
+One study tested the antibacterial properties of 21 different essential oils against six different bacterial species.
 The results of this study showed that of all the essential oils tested, cinnamon essential oil showed the highest levels of antibacterial activity.
 5

-Additionally, a 2012 study published in the Journal of Traditional Chinese Medicine tested the anti-fungal activity of cinnamon essential oil against three different species of Candida.
+Another study tested the anti-fungal activity of cinnamon essential oil against three different species of Candida.
 The results showed that cinnamon essential oil exhibited a strong anti-fungal effect against all three strains.
 6

 To benefit from these properties, diffuse cinnamon bark essential oil throughout the home.
 You can also use this oil to create a natural disinfectant for smooth surfaces in the home.
 Not only will it kill off any harmful bacteria, it will also reduce odors and make your home smell lovely.